MicrosoftDocs/architecture-center/docs/guide/hpc/visiopharm-content.md

 - APP2: Segmentation
 - APP3: Cell detection AI

 The image is called LuCa 6Plex.
 It's a set of pathology data that's provided by Visiopharm.
-The three APPs predominantly use the GPU capabilities of the VMs to run the analysis.
+The three APPs predominantly use the GPU capabilities of the VMs to run analyses.

 The following table shows the results.